- Brand: FDP

 Ease of set-up.

-A very cost effective and simple DMR Repeater Solution.
+A very cost effective, elegant and simple DMR Repeater Solution.

 Increased coverage on your current license, even at low power limits.

-Can be used as a Mobile or Base Transceiver with the use of a microphone, or when in repeater mode – by using a handheld unit in close proximity as a ‘remote handheld device’.
+Can be used as a Mobile or Base Transceiver with the use of a microphone (supplied as standard).

 Relays other DMR radio’s encryption, for maximum security.